Dave Lombardo: Dead Cross

 Lombardo revealed the formation of yet another new musical project, Dead Cross, in November 2015.
 With ruthless, hardcore punk music, Rolling Stone described the band as a "vicious statement of renewed intent from Lombardo, the most influential drummer of the past 30 years."
 Dead Cross announced on December 12, 2016, that Mike Patton would front the band.
-Mike Patton Joins Dave Lombardo's Hardcore Supergroup Dead Cross as Lead Singer Produced by Ross Robinson and Dead Cross, the band released their eponymous debut album in August 2017.
+Produced by Ross Robinson and Dead Cross, the band released their eponymous debut album in August 2017.

 Suicidal Tendencies

 Lombardo joined crossover thrash band Suicidal Tendencies in February 2016 and toured with the band for their spring tour with Megadeth and summer European dates.
 Fans speculated Lombardo was only playing with the band as a fill-in drummer.
 Those rumors were dispelled, however, when the band posted a video to their Instagram account on May 15, 2016.
 The video showed Lombardo recording drums for a new album, World Gone Mad.
 The album was released on September 30, 2016.
+He left Suicidal Tendencies in 2021.

 Misfits

 In August 2016, the Misfits announced Lombardo as their drummer for their reunion shows.
 Due to the success of the shows, the Misfits announced in August 2017 that they would do two more.
 Lombardo would again be on drums.

 Lombardo performed two shows - one on December 28, 2017, at MGM Grand Garden Arena, Las Vegas and December 30, 2017, at the Forum, Los Angeles, California, in which all 16,000 tickets for the show were sold out in less than one minute.

+Lombardo has continued to drum for them and has played at every reunion show from 2016 to the present year.